Help Center

 What does Centre Bore mean?

-The Centre Bore of a rim is the size of the centre hole in the middle of the rim.
+The Centre Bore of a rim is the size of the center hole in the middle of the rim.
 Typically valued in mm, the centre bore fits on the hub of a car.
 To ensure optimal fitting, the wheels need to be an exact match in size to the hub.

 What does Plus-Sizing and Up-Stepping mean?